Personal Trainer Studio City CA

 Judit is also certified in deep tissue, sports and therapeutic massage.

-Judit also offers Deep Tissue / Therapeutic massage in the San Fernando Valley.
+Judit also offers Deep Tissue / Therapeutic massage in Los Angeles, North Hollywood and the San Fernando Valley.

 contact for rates